xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 > Requirements:
 > * Katalon Studio version 7.9.0 onwards.
 > * The qTest integration enabled.
-> * The Katalon test case must locate in the integrated test case folder with qTest.
+> * The Katalon test case must be located in the integrated test case folder with qTest.
 To learn more about integrating a test case folder with qTest, refer to step 4 in Manual Setup.
 See above: [Manual Setup](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#configure-qtest-integration).

 Katalon Studio provides an easy way to map a Katalon test case to an existing qTest test case.
 Follow these steps: